A brief guide to the green hay technique

 Step 3: Prepare the recipient site

-Once hay has been cut and removed the site needs to be reduced to bare earth as much as possible.
+Once hay has been cut and removed some bare earth (up to 50%) should be created.
 Very small sites could be raked by hand, but fields will need to be harrowed.

 Step 5: Cut grass on donor site before seeds drop